 And education is never just about children.
 Through the sharing of experiences and knowledge in fun and interactive ways (with school groups, clubs, social groups and even businesses through team building exercises) we share our values, exposing our moral philosophy whilst firming up those foundations both for now and for the future.

-So… you thought Freshfields was an ‘animal’ charity!
-Well yes we absolutely are, but the truth is that without ‘people’ there is very little we can do to help the animals!
-Sadly people are all too often the reason that animals suffer, conversely people are generally also the only ones able to right the wrongs of our fellow man!
+Whilst we are an animal charity, without ‘people’ there is very little we can do to help the animals!
+Sadly people are all too often the reason that animals suffer, conversely, people are generally also the only ones able to right the wrongs of our fellow man!
 As with so many things ‘human’ it’s complicated…

-At Freshfields we value the ‘people’ who help us to keep our goals in sight.
-People are an investment well worth the making, they are many and they are diverse, coming from a variety of backgrounds and with differing skills and availability.
-Each person is very much an individual and together they help to fill the following vital roles:
+We value the ‘people’ who help us to keep our goals in sight.
+People are an investment well worth making, they are many and they are diverse, coming from a variety of backgrounds and with differing skills and availability.
+Each person is very much an individual and together they help us and fulfill vital roles: